 Allow me to dig deep into the topic

-2nd Phase (Checking Indexes): In this phase, CHKDSK checks each directory on the volume and verify that every file or subdirectory referenced in a directory exists as a valid file record in the MFT.
+In this phase, CHKDSK checks each directory on the volume and verifies that every file or subdirectory referenced in a directory exists as a valid file record in the MFT.
 It also checks for circular directory references.

-Now, you’d got some idea on the topic.
+Now, you’ve got some idea on the topic.
 So, it’s easy for me to explain the real cause of the problem.

 The increase in the number of these bad sectors could be a serious problem as it indicates the possible failure of a hard drive.
 With CHKDSK, you can either skip scanning for bad sectors or try to recover data from those sectors.
-But, there’s an undeniable fact – some data may be corrupted.
-So, it’s always good to take backup of your important data rather blaming this utility.
+But there’s an undeniable fact – some data may be corrupted.

 Sectors of a hard drive may become bad/defective due to a number of reasons – especially aging.
-CHKDSK is a utility that alerts you the need to take care of your valuable files by mapping bad sectors on a drive.
+CHKDSK is a utility that alerts you to the need to take care of your valuable files by mapping bad sectors on a drive.
 Also, this utility attempts to recover data from those defective sectors up to an extent.
-So, trusting this utility won’t cause any harm, actually it's a good sign that you got to know about your hard drive's health.
+So, trusting this utility won’t cause any harm; actually, it's a good sign that you got to know about your hard drive's health.